adelaidea/TVDataHub/README.md

 ### TV Maze API Assumptions

-- All Shows are present in the `updates/shows` API, even the new ones that wasn't updated
+- All Shows are present in the `updates/shows` API, including new shows that haven't been updated
-- Person updates trigger updates to the Show's `updated` attribute, which is used to synchronize data in our database.
+- When a Person (cast member) is updated, the associated Show's `updated` attribute is also updated, which we use for synchronization
 - Character information is not persisted in the current implementation.
 The many-to-many relationship between Person and TVShow entities can be extended in the future to include character-specific information if required.